The Wiener Bone

 If you want to develop that, I'm here to help.

-But if you're betraying yourself as a tradeoff for approval and love, then Healthy Inner Boundaries are your ticket to freedom.
+And if you're still betraying yourself as a tradeoff for approval, then Healthy Inner Boundaries are something you may want to look into

 Sending you so much love,